burnbabyburn/rpi23-gen-image/README.md

 ---

 #### Encrypted root partition:
+# On first boot, you will be asked to enter you password several time

 ##### `ENABLE_CRYPTFS`=false
 Enable full system encryption with dm-crypt.
 Setup a fully LUKS encrypted root partition (aes-xts-plain64:sha512) and generate required initramfs.
 The /boot directory will not be encrypted.
 This parameter will be ignored if `BUILD_KERNEL`=false. `ENABLE_CRYPTFS` is experimental.
 SSH-to-initramfs is currently not supported but will be soon - feel free to help.